B1.6 Use drawings to represent and solve fair-share problems that involve 2 and 4 sharers, respectively, and have remainders of 1 or 2.

 Strategy 3

-The student can use 18 tokens to represent the bars.
-They can distribute the tokens equally among the 4 children.
-Each child in the family then receives 4 tokens.
-There are two left.
+The student can use 18 counters to represent the bars.
+They can use a ten frame to represent each child and then distribute the counters equally among them.
+Each child in the family receives 4 counters.
+There are two counters left.
 Since we can cut one granola bar in half, the two remaining bars can be divided equally among the 4 children.
 Each child will then have 4 and a half bars.

 Ask questions such as: